Updated Cancellation Policy - Coronavirus

 With an uncertain situation, if you have any concerns at all about travel to your project, please get in touch: firstname.lastname@example.org or call us + 44 (0) 333 444 0182 (GMT+1).

-From 17th March 2020 our revised cancellation policy for current participants and new bookings is as follows:
+From 17th April 2020 our cancellation policy for current participants and new bookings is as follows:

 1. Cancellations more than 60 days prior to arrival: full refund (less bank charges)